brentsowers1/make-shared-state-hook/README.md

    // renders - not just when the dependency value changes useEffect(() => console.log('user changed!'), [user]);
 ```
-* If updating the data is complex, and you want some wrapper functions around updating the data, this library probably doesn't make sense for that use case. [use-global-hook](https://www.npmjs.com/package/use-global-hook), or using context and providing your custom function in the context object (described as option 2 in https://www.brentsowers.com/2021/01/best-options-for-sharing-state-between.html) might be a better fit for that use case.
+* If updating the data is complex, and you want some wrapper functions around updating the data, this library might not make sense for that use case. [use-global-hook](https://www.npmjs.com/package/use-global-hook), or using context and providing your custom function in the context object (described as option 2 in https://www.brentsowers.com/2021/01/best-options-for-sharing-state-between.html) might be a better fit for that use case.
 * You don't need to go all in and use this library for all shared state.
 The usage of this is simple enough and easy enough to understand when looking at the code that you can definitely use this approach for your simple state sharing cases and use something more complex for the really complicated state sharing cases.

 # Inspiration/credit

 The library [use-global-hook](https://www.npmjs.com/package/use-global-hook) and the blog post describing the building of this (https://medium.com/javascript-in-plain-english/state-management-with-react-hooks-no-redux-or-context-api-8b3035ceecf8) opened my eyes to the power of custom hooks.
 Check that library out - that may suit your needs better than this library.

 Also while I was about to publish this library, I found [react-shared-state-maker](https://github.com/fixiabis/react-shared-state-maker).
-This library is nearly identical to what I wrote, so great minds must think alike?
+This library is very similar to what I wrote, so great minds must think alike!
 The reason I decided to still write my own library is that react-shared-state-maker has some dependencies, but I wanted a library that had no dependencies at all other than a peer dependency on React, I don't want anyone to have to deal with a different version of React in their application than what this library has.